jerrycodesomething/ADA/README.md

 UK and has only invested in a company in Kuala Lumpur.
 The question states that Ben must start is journey from Kuala Lumpur but that does not mean that he has to return to Kuala Lumpur; hence why the question was not interpreted as a TSP problem/ shortest Hamiltonian cycle problem.
-Given that this is a Nondeterministic Polynomial complete problem, there are no polynomial-time algorithms to solve it so various algorithms and approaches were implemented to solve Problem 1.
+Given that this is a nondeterministic polynomial complete problem, there are no polynomial-time algorithms to solve it so various algorithms and approaches were implemented to solve Problem 1.